-Graham Linehan, who was removed from Twitter for hateful conduct, returned to the platform by pretending to be a trans person.
+This week Linehan, who was previously removed from Twitter for hateful conduct, announced that he had returned to the platform by pretending to be a trans person.

-Graham Linehan was been permanently banned from Twitter in June this year for repeatedly violating the social media platform’s rules against hateful conduct.
+Graham Linehan was permanently banned from Twitter for hateful conduct earlier this year